bernie-skipole/indi/docs/source/usage/functions.rst

 .. autofunction:: indiredis.mqtt_server

 The snoop features across MQTT are currently under development.
+When choosing a client id, consider using a prefix, to avoid clashing with other users of the MQTT server, such as indi_server01, or indi_client01.

 The tuples created by the above functions are then used as parameters for the following functions.